Choose an Event Type:

 6/26/20258:00pm to 9:00pmAshley Rieser

 Volunteer engagement professionals often face the challenge of advocating for their work within leadership spaces that prioritize fundraising, programs, and compliance.
-This event invites those professionals to take a deeper look into the mindset and priorities of nonprofit executive directors—helping them uncover the “why” behind the lack of strategic emphasis on volunteerism and develop skills to elevate the conversation.
+Join Stacy Groff, MNM, Vice President of Care and Connections, Empath Health, Joshua Thomas, Regional Director of International Relations for the Wharton School and Anwar Nasir, Executive Director at Louisiana Philharmonic Orchestra, as they share a deeper look into the mindset and priorities of nonprofit executive directors—helping volunteer engagement professionals to uncover the “why” behind some executive’s lack of strategic emphasis on volunteerism and develop skills to elevate the conversation.

 more info...